French immersion: United States

 The southern part of Louisiana has a strong French heritage extending back to colonial times.
-During the mid-twentieth century, however, the number of native French speakers plunged as French was banned in public schools and children punished for speaking it.
-The social stigma associated with speaking French was sufficiently strong that many parents did not speak the language to their children, so generations born in the second half of the century rarely spoke French in the home.
+During the mid-twentieth century, however, the number of native French speakers plunged as French was banned in public schools and children were punished for speaking it.
+The social stigma associated with speaking French was strong enough that many parents did not teach the language to their children, so generations born in the second half of the century rarely spoke French in the home.
 As a result, French immersion is today viewed by parents and educators as a way to save the French language in Louisiana, where there are more French immersion programs than in any other state.